dmeim/ilovemypretty.com/public/feelings/embarrassed/message.md

-Whatever happened doesn't define you—we all have moments that make us cringe, and that's part of being beautifully human.
+One event or situation doesn't define you — we all have moments that make us cringe, and that's part of being human.
 This feeling will fade, and one day it might even become a funny story you tell.